JoshuaAndrews-1882/project-1/README.md

   - Some information regarding facts about alligators.
   - This will give the user some information about alligators and get them more interested in coming to see them.

+- __Meet The Alligators Bottom Image__

+  - A large image of an alligator that is 100% width of the page.
+  - This will help keep the user interested in the site, keeping them visually happy and interested.

 - __Contact__